JosePizarro3/NERxiv/docs/howtos/customize_chunking.md

 # How-to: Customize Chunking Strategies

 This guide shows you how to choose and configure different chunking strategies for your RAG pipeline.

-## Why Chunking Matters

-Scientific papers are often too long to fit in an LLM's context window.
-Chunking divides the text into smaller pieces, but how you chunk affects what information the retriever can find and how well the LLM can answer your queries.
+You can read more about why chunking matters in [Explanation: Understanding Chunking Strategies](../explanations/understanding_chunking.md).

 ## Available Chunkers